iac-nyc/Vue/README.md

-# Vue
+# Vue.js

-The Progressive JavaScript Framework
+A progressive framework for building user interfaces.
+The core library is focused on the view layer only.